 There are two types of certificates, namely

-In the case of a standard code signing certificate, the vetting process of the CA is not strict.
-Moreover, with the standard code signing certificate, you do not get the private key stored in an external hardware token.
+In the case of a standard code signing certificate, the vetting process of the CA is not strict, Its light validation process.

 In contrast to this, the EV Code Signing Certificate is a better choice for you, though the standard version is not bad too.
 The EV code signing certificate is provided after a comprehensive vetting process along with a private key stored in an external hardware token.
 With an EV certificate, you also get a reputation boost backed by the Microsoft SmartScreen filter.

-Prove Your Identity to Your Users that the software is signed and published by Microsoft Authenticode Code Signing Certificate, Get it at $39.99 per year.
+Prove Your Identity to Your Users that the software is signed and published by Microsoft Authenticode Code Signing Certificate, Get it at $199.99/yr.